FAU-Inf2/FuzzPEG/README.md

 *FuzzPEG* may generate the program `AB`, which cannot be parsed with this PEG: since the choice operator is ordered, the parser strictly applies the first alternative of `foo` to match the `A` in `AB`, after which a single `B` remains that cannot be parsed.
-Whether this is a problem or not, depends on your use case.
+Whether this is a problem or not depends on your use case.
 If your goal is to generate programs that can be parsed according to the given PEG, you have to rewrite the PEG such that it does not include such cases.
 In the example, the following PEG can be used instead: